Building Commission NSW and SIRA

 Part 6 of the Home Building Act 1989 sets out the requirements in relation to insurance under the home building compensation scheme. icare HBCF is required to comply with Insurance Guidelines established by SIRA under this Act.

-NSW Fair Trading is responsible for the administration of the other Parts of the Home Building Act including contracts, licensing and dispute resolution.
+Building Commission NSW is responsible for the administration of the other Parts of the Home Building Act including contracts, licensing and dispute resolution.

 SIRA